Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 Sub-500 ms WHIP trader/auction $60–130k 10–14 weeks FFmpeg WHIP + LiveKit OSS + edge SFU Trading, auctions, live commerce

 Above the MVP, plan for $4–12k/month in steady-state ops (DevOps, monitoring, codec maintenance, CDN volume contracts).
-Custom isn’t free after launch — it just shifts the cost from per-minute SaaS metering to predictable monthly ops.
+Custom isn’t free after launch.
+It shifts the cost from per-minute and per-GB SaaS metering to predictable monthly ops plus a CDN you negotiate directly.

-Reach for custom WHIP + LiveKit OSS when: latency must be under 500 ms (trading, auctions, live commerce, classrooms with Q&A), you have brand-owned native apps in scope, or your monthly minutes are >500k.
+Reach for custom WHIP + LiveKit OSS when: latency must be under 500 ms (trading, auctions, live commerce, classrooms with Q&A), you have brand-owned native apps in scope, or you deliver enough GB per month that SaaS delivery fees dwarf a CDN contract.

 Want our SFU + WHIP architecture diagrammed against your spec?

-We’ll walk through your minute volume, latency target, and platform list and quote the SaaS-equivalent monthly burn so you can see the crossover month yourself.
+We’ll walk through your minute volume, delivery GB, and latency target, then quote the SaaS-equivalent monthly burn so you can see the crossover month yourself.

 Book a 30-min call → WhatsApp → Email us →